kvnloughead/sb/README.md

 # sb CLI Tool

-A simple Go command-line tool to switch to a git repository directory and optionally check out a branch using a slug.
+A simple Go command-line tool to switch to a git repository directory and optionally check out a branch using an alias.

 ## Features

 - `sb` — switches to the repo directory.
-- `sb [branchSlug]` — switches to the repo directory and checks out the corresponding branch.
+- `sb [alias]` — switches to the repo directory and checks out the corresponding branch.
-- Configurable mapping of slug to branch and repo path.
+- Configurable mapping of alias to branch and repo path.
 - Config file location is user-defined, defaulting to `~/.config/sb.yaml`.
 To place the file somewhere else, set the `SB_CONFIG` environmental variable.

 ## Installation